-Course Name/#:Pre-Calculus - 326Grade Level:11/12Course Status:ElectiveCourse Level:GeneralCredit:1Multiplier:1.00 teacher recommendation.

-Prerequisite: A passing grade in Algebra II, a passing grade on the Algebra II Regents exam, and
+Course Name/#: Pre-Calculus - 326 Grade Level: 11/12 Course Status: Elective Course Level: General Credit: 1 Multiplier: 1.00 Prerequisite: A passing grade in Algebra II or Integrated Algebra and teacher recommendation.

 Description: This course is designed for any student who will enroll in future math courses for professional/college preparation.
 Careful mathematical development with emphasis on theory, method and technological application give students a firm foundation for advanced mathematical study.
 The topics studied include linear, polynomial, rational, exponential, and logarithmic functions, trigonometry and its applications, polar coordinates, matrices, analytic geometry, sequences and series, and an introduction to limits and calculus.
 Use of a TI-84 graphing calculator is required.